scala/make-release-notes/hand-written.md

 ### Available libraries

+TODO: scalacheck 1.11.3, scalatest 2.1.0, specs2, scalaz,...

 ### Important changes
-Scala 2.11.x is different from 2.10.x in the following ways.
 For most cases, code that compiled under 2.10.x without deprecation warnings should not be affected.
+We've verified this by [compiling](https://jenkins-dbuild.typesafe.com:8499/job/Community-2.11.x) a [sizeable number of open source projects](https://github.com/typesafehub/community-builds/blob/master/community-2.11.x.dbuild#L26).

-We've decided to fix certain more obscure deviations from specified behavior without deprecating them first.
+We've decided to fix the following more obscure deviations from specified behavior without deprecating them first.

   * SI-4577 `x match { case _ : Foo.type => }` is now compiled to `Foo eq x`, as specified.
 It used to be `Foo == x` (without warning), which (still) corresponds to `case Foo =>`.

+The following changes were made after a deprecation cycle:

+  * SI-6809 Case classes without a parameter list are no longer allowed
+  * SI-7618 Octal number literals no longer supported

+Finally, some notable improvements and bug fixes:

+  * [SI-7296](https://issues.scala-lang.org/browse/SI-7296) Case classes with > 22 parameters are now allowed
+  * [SI-6169](https://issues.scala-lang.org/browse/SI-6169) Infer bounds of Java-defined existential types
+  * [SI-6566](https://issues.scala-lang.org/browse/SI-6566) Right-hand sides of type aliases are now considered invariant for variance checking

 TODO: source flag / -Xfuture